Spotlight on South America

 It would be easier to answer the question, “Where can’t you teach?”
 There’s demand throughout South America in cities of all sizes, but teachers tend to focus on bigger cities where language institutes abound.
 Popular destinations include Rio de Janeiro, Brazil; Santiago, Chile; and Buenos Aires, Argentina.

-Check out this guide to choosing the South American city that’s right for you!
+Check out this guide to choosing the South American location that’s right for you!

 When is hiring season in South America?